solana-foundation/developer-content/content/courses/program-security/account-data-matching.md

   }
   ```

-- In Anchor, you can use
+- In Anchor, you can use a
   [`constraint`](https://www.anchor-lang.com/docs/account-constraints) to check
   whether the given expression evaluates to true.
 Alternatively, you can use
   `has_one` to check that a target account field stored on the account matches